bedair81/Code-NIDS-ML-KCL/README.md

 # Year 3 Project: Transferability and Explainability of Machine Learning Models for Network Intrusion Detection

-This repository is dedicated to the Year 3 project on the use of machine learning for detecting and explaining network intrusions, with a focus on botnet variations.
+This repository is dedicated to the Year 3 project on using machine learning to detect and explain network intrusions, with a focus on botnet variations.

 ## Quick Start Guide